koen-47/connect-zero/README.md

 ### Results

 #### Training

+After [training for all iterations](./logs/saved), a total of 989,012 state-policy-reward triplets were collected with 688,125 unique state-reward pairs.
+There were 13 occassions where the new model was accepted.

 The following plots illustrate the value loss, policy accuracy, and win rate across all iterations, evaluated against both a random